 EFD 560 Psychological Principles of Learning (3)

-ESE 567 Improvement of Reading in Secondary Schools (3)
+ESE 567 Literacy Theory and Practice (3)

 HPE 508 Research in Physical Education (3)

 HPE 510 Physical Education Curriculum (3)

 HPE 515 Assessment in PE (3)

 HPE 540 Law and Ethics in Physical Education and Sport Management (3)

 HPE 555 Advanced Anaerobic Physiology (3)

 HPE 556 Advanced Aerobic Physiology (3)

 ED 595 Internship in Education (3)

 ED 596 Reflective Practices in Education (3)

 (Must be taken concurrently with ED 595.)

-ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
+^{}ED 595, Internship in Education, is equivalent to undergraduate student teaching and requires a semester long internship in the public schools.
 This must be scheduled during the last semester of course work.